tmieno2/YieldPredictionCompetition/README.md

 # YieldPredictionCompetition

+Please record the model performace using 10% of test data.
+Train:val:test = 8:1:1

 # 1. Model perfomance from the original paper
 ## Including All & Temporal Attention
 - RMSE = 7.226